ellakoa/postcard-poem/content/posts/a-lovely-post-title.md

 alt: Partially open wooden frame window, six panes of glass in each, looking out of an old outbuilding towards a lush green garden.
 poem: |-
-  If I could just pause and gaze through a window every day
+  If I could pause and gaze
+  through a window every day
   This is the window I would choose with restful greens in the view.